jonahmackey/deepseek-s1/README.md

 Why this combination?

 - vLLM: Efficient Rollout.
-- Unsloth: patches vLLM and TRL, so that vLLM would reuse the model weights from TRL- no need a separate copy in memory.
+- Unsloth: patches vLLM and TRL, so that vLLM would reuse the model weights from TRL- no need for a separate copy in memory.
 - TRL: implements various online RL algorithms, including GRPO.

 How to run this example?